octopode/octopode.github.io/_pages/home-splash.md

 #excerpt: "Deep-sea biochemist and biophysicist,\n
 #NASA Postdoctoral Program fellow\n
 #in the Girguis Lab at Harvard University"
-excerpt: "Most of the cells on Earth are **deep** under water or rock,\n where the pressure is **hundreds of times** what we experience.\n _How do those cells work?_"
+excerpt: "Most of the cells on Earth are **deep** under water or rock,
+where the pressure is **hundreds of times** what we experience.
+_How do those cells work?_"
 intro:
   # what does "excerpt" mean??
   - excerpt: "Hello and welcome!
 I study the biochemistry and biophysics of deep-sea life, with an emphasis on pressure and temperature effects.
-Since 2022, I have been working as a NASA Postdoctoral Program fellow in the Girguis Lab at Harvard University"
+Since 2022, I have been working as a NASA Postdoctoral Program fellow in the Girguis Lab at Harvard University."
   #- excerpt: 'Nullam suscipit et nam, tellus velit pellentesque at #malesuada, enim eaque.
 Quis nulla, netus tempor in diam gravida tincidunt, #*proin faucibus* voluptate felis id sollicitudin.
 Centered with #`type="center"`'
 feature_row:
   - image_path: assets/images/unsplash-gallery-image-1-th.jpg